Nguyen-duc-quyen/LabelStudio_LLMs_Tool/README.md

 pip install -r requirements.txt
 ```

+## Note
+Your Label Studio server should be on before using the tool.
+For instructions on how to start the Label Studio server, check out the **Label-studio project setup** branch.

 ## Configuration
 Modify the configuration in the ```./configs``` directory.
 The structure of the configuration file is as follow:
 ```